 Nearly one in five Americans may experience some form of mental illness each year.
-For many of these individuals (and many without mental health conditions as well), work is key their health, contributing to a sense of purpose and wellbeing.
+For many of these individuals (and many without mental health conditions as well), work is key to their health, contributing to a sense of purpose and wellbeing.
 Thus, it's important that employers understand how to foster a mental health-friendly work culture.

 But employees are not the only ones to benefit from such a work culture.
 Workplace practices inclusive of people with disabilitieswhether they happen to be obvious to the eye or notcan deliver numerous bottom-line advantages, including greater productivity, reduced insurance costs, and improved employee retention and morale.
-Furthermore, by sending a clear message about their company's commitment to an inclusive workplace, federal contractors covered by Section 503 of the Rehabilitation Act may encourage people with mental health conditions to self-identify as people with disabilities.
+Furthermore, by sending a clear message about their company's commitment to an inclusive workplace, Federal contractors covered by Section 503 of the Rehabilitation Act may encourage people with mental health conditions to self-identify as people with disabilities.

 - Accommodation Ideas for Mental Health Impairments: Guidance from the Job Accommodation Network (JAN) on workplace supports for employees with mental health impairments.